How to Process Raw Photos With Filmulator (Free for Windows and Linux)

 Filmulator – Organize

 From here, you can do a couple of things.
 Choose to add images to a queue to edit with a double-click, or click once on a photo to select it, and then change the rating.
-If you add a photo to the queue, it’ll appear in the strip at the bottom, and you can then access further options with a right-click, although they’re mostly a quick-access duplicate of the options you already have.
+If you add a photo to the queue, it’ll appear in the at the bottom, and you can then access further options with a right-click, although they’re mostly just a quick-access duplicate of the options you already have.

-If you change the settings on a photograph, you’ll notice the will change from grey to green.
+If you change the settings on a photograph, you’ll notice the background will change from grey to green.

 Settings